notesofcliff/delve/src/home/doc/user/index.md

-# Flashlight User Manual
+# Delve User Manual

 ## Introduction
-Welcome to the Flashlight User Manual.
-This guide is intended for end-users who will be using Flashlight for their daily tasks.
+Welcome to the Delve User Manual.
+This guide is intended for end-users who will be using Delve for their daily tasks.

 ## Table of Contents
 1. [Getting Started](Getting_Started.md)